firebase/quickstart-ios/abtesting/README.md

 `color_scheme`.
 Set its default value in the control group to `default` and its value in 'Variant A' to `dark`.
 In the third step, select any goal metric.

+Verify the following two flows:

+Test on device:
-At this point, you can either run the sample and copy the printed Instance ID token from Xcode's console into the 'Test Device' section in Firebase Console, or simply run the experiment at a high percentage and reinstall the app until your app instance is in the A/B test.
+Run the sample and copy the printed Instance ID token from Xcode's console into the 'Manage test devices' section in Firebase Console (click into details in 'Experiment Overview' when experiment is in Draft status).

+Published experiment:
+Run the experiment at a high percentage and reinstall the app until your app instance is in the A/B test.